dylanljones/lattpy/README.md

 <img src="examples/benchmark.png" width="400">

-Note that the overhead of the multi-thread neighbour search results in a slight increase of the build time for small systems.
+Note that the overhead of the multi-thread neighbor search results in a slight increase of the build time for small systems.
 By using `num_jobs=1` in the `build`-method this overhead can be eliminated for small systems.
 By passing `num_jobs=-1` all cores of the system is used.